Skip to main content Skip to complementary content

 Qlik Cloud Enterprise Data for Analysis and Data Moved

-Administrators can monitor the consumption of Data for Analysis, Data Moved, Full Users, and other resources in the Management Console and the Data Capacity Reporting App.
-For more information, see Monitoring resource consumption and Monitoring usage with detailed consumption reports.
+Administrators can monitor the consumption of Data for Analysis, Data Moved, Full Users, and other resources in the Administration activity center and the Data Capacity Reporting App.
+For more information, see Monitoring resource consumption and Monitoring detailed consumption for capacity-based subscriptions.
 The service account owner of the Qlik Cloud subscription can monitor consumption and view subscription details in My Qlik portal.

 Data for Analysis